Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/PREPARE.md

 LUMI login nodes to download the files.
 The links are only valid for 24 hours and should not be passed to others.

+For 25.09, this procedure has changed again and it is no longer possible to download a complete container.
+Instead a template for a docker recipe has been given that will download all necessary packages.
+One issue here is the limited validity of the token that should be used to download the packages, so you may not even be able to download them all in time.

 ## 24.11